Humpback whale and calf in Hervey Bay, Queensland

 Is whale sighting guaranteed?

-Most likely in August and September, which is why people come back.
-But it's not guaranteed — it's wildlife, not a zoo.
+Most likely in June and September, which is why people come back.
+But it's not guaranteed, it's wildlife, not a zoo.

 Is it safe for kids?